zaqifathis/BIMserver-doc/Get-Started-Quick-Guide.md

 Once the BIMserver is launched successfully on the web browser, there may be a few more things to do  depending on which mode the BIMserver is in.

 1. If the web page displays the status as "NOT SETUP", go to the admin page at http://localhost:[port]/admin, e.g. http://localhost:8080/admin, and complete the setup procedure.
-2. Use the default login credentials: username: admin@bimserver.org and password: admin
+2. During setup you are asked to create an administrator user and set some other settings.
 3. The current version of BIMserver has no user interface (GUI), so you need to use your own GUI to access BIMserver functionalities.
-4. A complete list of API's can be accessed at http://localhost:[port]/console.html
+4. A complete list of API's can be accessed at http://localhost:[port]/admin/console.html
 5. To test uploading an IFC model, click "Common Scenarios" on the top left corner of the Console and complete each step of the procedure, i.e. Login, Create Project, Find Deserializer, Checkin.
 6. There are also a number of resources available under specific sub-folders, e.g. http://locahost:[port]/js, http://localhost:8082/json?doc
 7. BIMserver must remain running in the background for these functionalities to work via your own interface.